Asymptotic Syzygies of Weighted Projective Spaces: Challenges for Other Weighted Projective Spaces

-however, we when $\overline{S}$ isn't generated in degree 1, we need to allow the generators that are not in $\overline{S}_1$ to appear in the wedge product as well.
+however, when $\overline{S}$ is not generated in degree 1, we need to allow the $z_i \not\in \overline{S}_1$ to appear in the wedge product as well.
 If we let $\overline{m}$ be the maximal ideal generated by the variables in $\overline{S}$, then we actually wish to find nonzero homology elements in the strand

 This example is again small enough that we can compute the Betti table in Macaulay2, shown below.